Skip to main content

 Biography

-A new monograph, provisionally entitled Codex Poetics: Romantic Books and the Politics of Reading, explores the relations between Romantic poetics and material formats.
-This project revisits the Romantic period as a moment, marked by abolitionist movements and mass print, when the bound book was imagined as a technology of political possibility.
-Research for this project has been supported by a pilot grant from The John Rylands Research Institute, Manchester.
+She has recently completed a new monograph, Codex Poetics: Romantic Books and the Politics of Reading, which explores ideas about the politics of 'the book' as they emerge in the interplay between Romantic poetics and their material formats.
+Through this double attention to poetics and format, the project revisits the Romantic period as a moment, marked by abolitionist movements and mass print, when the bound book was imagined as a technology of political possibility.
+Research for this project has been supported by a pilot grant from The John Rylands Research Institute, Manchester (2019) and a Leverhulme Research Fellowship (2022-23).

 On the occasion of the 200th anniversary of Peterloo in summer 2019, Dr. Rohrbach organised the International Conference on Romanticism, which brought the annual ICR conference to the UK for the first time.

-Dr. Rohrbach serves on the editorial board of The Keats-Shelley Journal and is a Fellow of the UK Higher Education Academy.
+Dr. Rohrbach serves on the editorial board of The Keats-Shelley Journal and is section editor for The Literary Encyclopedia.
+She is a Fellow of the UK Higher Education Academy and completed the AdvanceHE Aurora Programme for Women in Leadership in 2023.

-While teaching on a wide range of undergraduate modules in English Studies, Dr. Rohrbach has recently introduced a new MA module for the Romantic and Victorian pathway, 'Adventures in Reading: Romantic Books and Political Possibilities', which explores the play between poetics and format in the Romantic period.
+While teaching on a wide range of undergraduate modules in English Studies, Dr. Rohrbach introduced a new MA module for the Romantic and Victorian pathway, 'Adventures in Reading: Romantic Books and Political Possibilities', which explores the interplay between poetics and format in the Romantic period.
+She also recently developed a single-term module for the Level 2 undergraduate curriculum entitled 'Poetry by the Book'.

 Office: Elvet Riverside A72